Mohamed-sdz/CLI-PROJEC/README.md

 $ git push
 ```

-Now that your environment is set up, run `pipenv shell` to enter it.
+Now that your environment is set up, run ` shell`pipenv to enter it.

 ***